litestar-org/litestar/docs/migration/flask.rst

 Request object
 ~~~~~~~~~~~~~~

 In Flask, the current request can be accessed through a global ``request`` variable.
-In Starlite,
+In Litestar,
 the request can be accessed through an optional parameter in the handler function.

 .. tab-set::